-If proposing an REU supplement, yearly project budgets for the REU portion of the project should be included in the R&R Lead Budget Form and R&R Subaward Budget Form (if applicable).
+If proposing an REU supplement, yearly project budgets for the REU portion of the project should be included in the R&R Lead Budget Form.

 NOTE: Successful applicants may be requested to participate in an annual program review meeting and should budget travel accordingly.